Menstrual cup instructions

-We recommend cleaning your cup in between uses as well as after each cycle.
+We recommend cleaning your cup in between uses, and boiling or steaming it before and after each cycle.

 Use our eco-friendly Pixie Cup Wipes to clean your cup while you are on the go, in public restrooms, or for general in-between uses.

-Pixie Wipes are compostable and flushable, and more wipes can be purchased on here or Amazon.
+Pixie Wipes are compostable and flushable, and more wipes can be purchased here.

 Tip: Put a few wipes in your purse or wallet so that you’ll have them with you when you need them next!